- Ready to put some money into Beyond Meat?

 When your funds reflect in your account, you’re ready to start trading.
 You have a couple of options for getting involved.
 Purchasing shares gives you direct exposure to the price action in the stock.

-However, exchange-traded funds like the Vanguard Small-Cap Growth ETF include a basket of stocks.
-BYND is just one of the companies in this ETF, which gives you exposure to the price action in BYND along with a number of other stocks and diversifies your risk.
+However, exchange-traded funds like the Vanguard Small-Cap Growth ETF (VBK), Global X AgTech & Food Innovation ETF (KROP), and iShares Russell Mid-Cap Growth ETF (IWP) include an allocation to BYND among others.
+This gives you exposure to the price action in BYND along with a number of other companies, which diversifies your risk.

 Step 5: Set up your order

 After deciding on an ETF or shares, it’s time to open your trading platform and make a trade.
 Beginners have four options for order types.